Safari Park Day Tickets

-Woburn Safari Park has four Amur tigers, living in the Kingdom of the Carnivores in a secure area, giving them around 9 acres to roam, including shady areas for the height of summer and a house with an overnight space.
-The tigers are Elton, born June 2011 and Minerva, born October 2011, plus youngsters Mishka and Milashki born in September 2015.
+Woburn Safari Park has two Amur tigers, living in the Kingdom of the Carnivores in a secure area, giving them around nine acres to roam, including shady areas for the height of summer and a house with an overnight space.
+The tigers are male Elton, born June 2011, and female Minevra, born October 2011.

 Lions are social animals that live in prides, these are family units that can include up to three males, a dozen or so females and their young.